IBM/cloud-pak-operations-cli/README.md

 ## Running from docker

-The latest version of data-gate-cli on the master branch can also be run inside a docker container from `quay.io/ibm/data-gate-cli:latest`
+The latest version of the Data Gate CLI on the master branch can also be run inside a Docker container from `quay.io/ibm/data-gate-cli:latest`

 ```bash
 docker run -it quay.io/ibm/data-gate-cli:latest /bin/bash